Andrea Carlson

 Andrea Carlson (born 1979) is a mixed-media American visual artist currently based in Chicago.
 She also maintains a studio space and has a strong artistic presence in Minneapolis–Saint Paul, Minnesota.
+Her art works to challenge the "power dynamics between museums and Indigenous communities".
+Questioning established hierarchies, "considers who holds the rights of possession, and investigates how those overlap and overshadow the lived experiences of those disadvantaged through empirical systems" all through her mixed-media style.

 Education

 Carlson is a descendant of the Grand Portage Band of the Minnesota Chippewa Tribe.
 She earned a BA in studio arts and American Indian studies (language emphasis) from the University of Minnesota in 2003.
 She has stated that "the greatest gift I took from American Indian Studies is the Ojibwe Language."
 In 2005, she earned an MFA in Visual Studies from the Minneapolis College of Art and Design.